Volume & Issue: Volume 11, Issue 4 - Serial Number 46, 2008

 Low Dose Psoralen Plus Ultraviolet A (PUVA) Is an Effective and Safe Method for the Treatment of Chronic Graft Versus Host Disease

-Background: Chronic graft versus host disease (ch.GVHD) is the most frequent late complication after allogenic stem-cell transplantation.
+Abstract Background: Chronic graft versus host disease (ch.GVHD) is the most frequent late complication after allogenic stem-cell transplantation.
 Systemic immunosuppressive agents are usually required to control the disease.
-Psoralen plus UVA (PUVA) has been used for the treatment of ch.GVHD with variable beneficial ...
-Read More
+Psoralen plus UVA (PUVA) has been used for the treatment of ch.GVHD with variable beneficial effects.
+The objective of this study was to assess the efficacy and safety of a relatively lower dose of oral psoralen compared with previous reports, for the treatment of ch.GVHD patients with PUVA.

 Original Article